NeLy-EPFL/LiftPose3D/README.md

 4. [Citing LiftPose3D](https://github.com/NeLy-EPFL/LiftPose3D/blob/package_sem/docs/cite.md)

 ## Training
 You can train LiftPose3D to estimate a missing third dimensions from a 2d landmarks found in the image.
 LiftPose3D accepts data in two different formats.
-1. A single numpy array in the shape of [N J 2] for the input and [N J 3] for the output, where N is number of poses and J is number of joints.
-2. A single dictionary, where the keys are strings and values are numpy arrays
+A single numpy array in the shape of [N J 2] for the input and [N J 3] for the output, where N is number of poses and J is number of joints.
+Or, a single dictionary, where the keys are strings and values are numpy arrays.

-Under the hood, liftpose.main.train_np transforms it's input into a dictionary file and passes it to liftpose.main.train.

 The following python scripts are valid uses of liftpose3d.